Install Nodinite v7 - OpenID Connect (OIDC) and OAuth 2.0

 OAuth Log API settings

-In the Log API settings section, you must provide the following information:
+In the Log API settings section, configure optional token validation for the Nodinite Log API.

 Example of the OAuth Log API settings section.